 Workrave runs on a timer.
 It prompts you to take micro-breaks (30 seconds every few minutes), rest breaks (longer pauses), and tracks your daily usage limit.
 It includes guided stretching exercises during breaks.

 Workrave doesn’t know whether you’re slouching.
 It fires reminders whether your posture is perfect or terrible.
-The logic is simple: regular breaks prevent RSI and posture problems regardless.
+The logic is backed by research: a randomised trial in the Scandinavian Journal of Work, Environment & Health found that 55% of workers using break-reminder software reported recovery from neck and upper-limb complaints, compared with 34% of controls.
+Regular breaks prevent RSI and posture problems regardless.

 SitApp: Real-Time Posture Detection